mjfrigaard/sharing-your-work/manuscript/chapter2.md

 For example, it's hard to keep track of everywhere a user clicks (or the order of things they clicked on) in a GUI, which makes it hard for automation.
 Furthermore, most GUIs come with a limited collection of possible operations a user can choose from (all of which were selected by the designer of the software).

+## The command line

 The [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) (CLI) was the predecessor to a GUI, and there is a reason it hasn't gone away.
 CLI is a text-based screen where users interact with their computer's programs, files, and operating system using a combination of commands and parameters.
-This basic design might make the CLI sound inferior to a trackpad or touchscreen but after a few lessons on the command-line and you'll see the power of using these tools.
+This basic design might make the CLI sound inferior to a trackpad or touchscreen, but after a few examples of what's possible from on the command-line and you'll see the power of using these tools.

 Don't worry--we're not going to advise you start only interacting with your computer via the command line.
 There are plenty of tasks that are better suited for a GUI (*imagine how fun it would be if you had to play angry birds on a command line*).
 But as someone who'll be using a computer to document and communicate their research, you do need to understand the technologies that are used to store, manipulate, and analyze data.